momentum-team-7/notes/intro-js.md

 ## Conditionals

-One of the most basic things we need to do in programming is say "if this thing is true, then do this other thing."
+One of the most basic things we need to do in programming is say "if this thing is true, then do this.
+(And if it's not true, then don't do it.)"

+Sometimes we also want to say "And if it's not true, then do that."

-We use **if/else** statements for this.
+We use **if** and **if/else** statements for this.

 ---